The Transformers: The Movie: Home media

 The film was animated in 4:3 "fullscreen" format, and the trailer promises "spectacular widescreen action".
-The feature was vertically cropped to widescreen dimensions for theatrical showings and released in fullscreen on VHS and DVD.
+The feature was vertically cropped to widescreen dimensions for theatrical showings and on certain home media releases and released in fullscreen on VHS, DVD, and Blu-ray.

 United States

 The film was originally released in 1987 on VHS, Betamax, and LaserDisc in North America by Family Home Entertainment.
-This print of the film removes the usage of profanity said by Spike, but retains Ultra Magnus' line.
+The 1987 VHS release remained on the Billboard Top Kid Video Sales top 25 chart for at least 40 weeks.

 Rhino Home Video released the film on VHS in 1999.
 This version uses the UK master which has scrolling text and narration at the beginning to replace the cast credits, and an additional closing narration assuring viewers that "Optimus Prime will return."
-The company released the film on DVD on November 7, 2000 with a newly remastered print based on the US version, and restores Spike's swear.
-It distributed exclusively in Canada by Seville Pictures.
+This narration was present in the British theatrical release.
+The company released the film on DVD on November 7, 2000, with a newly remastered print based on the US version, and restores Spike's swear.
+It was distributed exclusively in Canada by Seville Pictures.

 Following Rhino's home video rights to Sunbow's catalog expiring, Sony Wonder released a two-disc 20th-anniversary special edition on November 7, 2006.
 This release featured a brand-new widescreen remaster of the film, in addition to the original fullscreen version.
 The extras include several audio commentaries, newly produced behind-the-scenes featurettes, storyboards, commercials, and an episode from Transformers: Victory – "Scramble City: Mobilization".
 However, it only features audio commentary.

 Shout!
 Factory released a 30th-anniversary edition on Blu-ray and DVD on September 13, 2016.
 Shout!
 Factory released a 35th-anniversary edition on 4K Ultra HD Blu-ray on August 3, 2021.

+The film grossed $29.4 million in domestic DVD and Blu-ray home sales.